6. Discover temporary art installations

 Canary Wharf is proud of its parks and gardens as well as its permanent art collection and statues dotted all around – it also regularly hosts temporary installations and pop-ups.
-Camille Walala installation, Captivated By Colour, which has taken over a whole walkway tunnel is a great example and a firm favourite.
+Be sure to follow the Canary Wharf art trail in your next visit The Camille Walala installation, Captivated By Colour, which has taken over a whole walkway tunnel is a great example and a firm favourite.
 If you're into your art, or even if you're not, it's worth checking out what's on during your next visit to Canary Wharf.

 Canary Wharf is a buzzing hub of activity all year round, but it really comes to life during the Summer and Winter Lights Festivals which are one of the best things to do in Canary Wharf.
 These festivals showcase the very best in British and international light art, with installations ranging from the playful to the thought-provoking.
 Highlights of the festival include the immersive light experiences, which use cutting-edge technology to create an unforgettable journey for visitors.
 Whether you're enjoying a family outing or a romantic date night, the Canary Wharf lights festivals are not to be missed!